Symbian9/qmapshack-doc-wiki/DocCmdOptions.md

 * other user interface properties.

+Configuration files are standard INI-files and can be edited (be careful!).

 The *-c* option is pretty handy if you start QMapShack from a memory stick and want to take your configuration with you.